Thiluckshini/Cafe_Website/README.md

 # G-Kitchen-Cafe
-Developed a Web application for the G-Kitchen_cafe.
+Developed a Web application for the G-Kitchen-cafe.

 # Overview
 G-Kitchen-Cafe is a modern, user-friendly web application for a cafe business.
 The platform streamlines menu management,order processing, and customer engagement, providing both customers and staff with an efficient digital experience.